ZaydShabazAli/SC1015MiniProject/README.md

 Overall, the linear regression model appears to be the most accurate, however, due to the low correlation of this variable, would not reccomend using it to predict the total number of sexual assault cases.

-## Kidnapping & Abduction Conclusion
+## Kidnapping & Abduction Cases Conclusion
 The predictor variable, which is the total number of kidnapping and abduction cases reported against police, and the response variable, which is the total number of sexual assault cases reported appear to have a strong correlation of 0.72, indicating a strong linear relationship.
 As such, the total number of kidnapping and abduction cases may be a important predictor of the number of rape cases reported.

 Three machine learning models were utilised for algorithmic optimisation.
 A linear regression model, a KNN model and a neural network.
 Each of the three machine learning models had a high mean squared error, and as a result, had difficulty accuratley predicting the total number of sexual assault cases in response to the total number of kidnapping and abduction cases.
 THe linear regression model had the best prediction, and had the lowest mean squared error, compared to the KNN model and the neural network.